SGBC/course/docs/nbis_annotation/practical_session/practical4_funcAnnotInterp.md

 EMBLmyGFF3 finalOutputDir/codingGeneFeatures.gff 4.fa -o my_annotation_ready_to_submit.embl
 ```

 You now have a EMBL flat file ready to submit.
-In theory to do so, you will have to send this archived file to their ftp server.
-And finish the submission process in the website side too.
+In theory to finsish the submission, you will have to send this archived file to their ftp server and finish the submission process in the website side too.
+But we will not go further.
+We are done.
+CONGRATULATION you know most of the secrets needed to understand the annotations on and perform your own !